MathCancer/PhysiCell/Quickstart.md

 lrwxr-xr-x  1 heiland  admin  29 Oct  3 14:38 /usr/local/bin/g++-7@ -> ../Cellar/gcc/7.2.0/bin/g++-7
 ```

-It will be <b>this version of gcc</b> you'll need to use in the Makefile:
+It will be <b>this version of gcc</b> you'll need to reference in the Makefile, e.g.:
 ```
 CC := /usr/local/bin/g++-7
 ```